Gregwar/FormBundle/README.md

 Installation
 ============

-To install `GregwarFormBundle`, first adds it to your `deps`:
+To install `GregwarFormBundle`, run `composer require gregwar/form-bundle`.

-    [GregwarFormBundle]
-        git=git://github.com/Gregwar/FormBundle.git
-        target=/bundles/Gregwar/FormBundle
-        version=2.0 <- for Symfony 2.0

-And run `php bin/vendors install`.
 Then add the namespace to your `app/autoload.php`
 file:

 ```php